-LLCM (Standard): 30-35 minutes' duration LLCM (Recital): 45-50 minutes' duration
+- LLCM (Standard): 30-35 minutes' duration - LLCM (Recital): 45-50 minutes' duration

 The repertoire should be chosen from the list of pieces in the LLCM list for the instrument.
-As part of the recital, candidates may choose ONE own-choice work of a similar standard, or, for LLCM (Recital) only, TWO own-choice works where one (or both) of these is by a 20th/21st century composer.
+As part of the recital, candidates may choose ONE own-choice work of a similar standard, or, for LLCM (Recital) only, TWO own-choice works where one (or both) of these is by a living composer.

 The programme should be interesting, balanced and varied.
-Original and creative approaches to programme-building are encouraged.
+Original and creative approaches to programmebuilding are encouraged.
 The recital must consist of more than one single work.